Skip to content

 Research areas

 Daisy is currently researching representations of sexual violence in “quality” U.S. television programming.
-She is also writing about gender and race in media portrayals of the “body positivity” movement.
+She is also writing about gender in the media more widely, especially in relation to bodies in popular culture.

 External activity

-Daisy is currently the Co-Chair of the Feminist Studies Association of the UK and Ireland, and is also a member of the Steering Group for the Women’s Film and Television History Network.
-She is part of the Editorial Board for the Journal of Class and Culture, and is a regular peer-reviewer for several journals in the field including Feminist Media Studies and the European Journal of Cultural Studies.
+Daisy is a member of the Steering Group for the Women’s Film and Television History Network.
+She is also part of the Editorial Board for the Journal of Class and Culture, and is a regular peer-reviewer for several journals in the field including Feminist Media Studies, Critical Studies in Television and the European Journal of Cultural Studies.

 Publications